 Karl has been running kite workshops for children and adults alike for over 15 years, ranging from simple sleds to complex ripstop kites.
 He works with schools, colleges and kite groups in the UK, teaching his skills to others.
 Twice he has been invited to Kitemakers Conferences in the USA to teach fellow kitemakers; most recently was Maryland in February 2013.

 The hawk was designed specifically as a bird scarer for European weather conditions.
 More of these are sold than any other design; they are available through suppliers only.

-Karl and his wife Sara are invited to a number of events every year, they are the main organisers of the Herefordshire Kite Festival held at the National Trust, Berrington Hall, Leominster every July.
-In January 2012 they held their first Indoor Kite Event in Swindon, they have held two more since then.
+Karl and his wife Sara are invited to a number of events every year, they were the main organisers of the Herefordshire Kite Festival held at the National Trust, Berrington Hall, Leominster every July but have now handed it over to the Midland Kite Fliers.
+In January 2012 they held their first Indoor Kite Event in Swindon, they have held two a year since then.

 In addition to kites, Karl has been asked to manufacture banners.
 More recently he has put together a large collection of white pennant banners which add a new dimension to occasions, be they a kite festival or his own daughter's wedding.

 All kites and banners are tailored to the customer's requirements in terms of colour, size and most importantly graphics; they can be printed or appliqued.
 Contact Karl and discuss your requirements for that special kite you have always wanted or the surprise present for someone you know.